GoogleCloudPlatform/dataflow-prediction-example/README.md

 2. Confirm the prediction results.

-  When the job finished successfully, the prediction results are stored in the Cloud Storage bucket.
+  When the job finishes successfully, the prediction results are stored in the Cloud Storage bucket.

   ```